mojicians/awesome-mojo/README.md

 * [Mojo-Arrays](https://github.com/MadAlex1997/Mojo-Arrays) - Vectorized N-Dimensional Arrays in native Mojo.
 * [Infermo](https://github.com/TilliFe/Infermo) — A compact AutoDiff Engine for Deep Learning
 * [EasyDeL](https://github.com/erfanzar/EasyDeL/) - An OpenSource Library to make your training faster and more Optimized With cool Options for training and serving Both in Python And Mojo🔥
+* [gradi-mojo](https://github.com/StijnWoestenborghs/gradi-mojo) - Implementation of a simple gradient descent problem in Python, Numpy, JAX, C++ (binding with Python) and Mojo.

 ### Date & Time